davinci-gallery/davinci-sdk/readme.md

     // To create an NFT
     let data = {
         name        : 'My first token',
-        description: 'This is a cool token freshly minted', saleprice  : 10.00,
+        description : 'This is a cool token freshly minted', saleprice   : 10.00,
         file        : './image.jpg',   // absolute or relative path to image };

     let info = await sdk.createNFT(data);